MicrosoftDocs/minecraft-creator/creator/Documents/MashupPackOverview.md

 Mash-ups are pre-built worlds that come with a resource pack and a skin pack.
 The resource pack is automatically applied to the mash-up world and can be added to any other world that you want to enhance.

-Creators should consider making the mash-up into a template, so creators can create new worlds from the beginning (which is a lot of the fun of mash-ups) as opposed to having to re-import the world every time.
+Creators should consider making the mash-up into an export world.
+Make sure the inventory and your location at the time of export are what you intend for new players to have.

 ## What's Next?